sourcegraph/about/blogposts/liveblogs/gophercon/gophercon-2019-two-go-programs-three-different-profiling-techniques-in-50-minutes.md

 ---
 title: "GopherCon 2019 - Two Go programs, three different profiling techniques, in 50 minutes"
 description: "Go, being a relatively recent statically typed, compiled language, is known to produce efficient programs.
 But writing a program in Go is not sufficient for good performance."
+authors:
-author: Anton Velikanov for the GopherCon 2019 Liveblog
+  - name: Anton Velikanov for the GopherCon 2019 Liveblog
 publishDate: 2019-07-26T00:00-14:55
 tags: [
   gophercon